What Are ICBC Part 7 Benefits?

 How to maximize Part 7 Benefits

 You are entitled to an appeal if you are unhappy with the decision of the ICBC adjuster.
 Working with an ICBC law firm may be the best way to present the strongest possible case.
 Sometimes it makes more sense to file a personal injury lawsuit to seek additional benefits like pain and suffering and the payment of future expenses.
-Preszler Law Firm can help you with either type of claim.
+Preszler Injury Lawyers can help you with either type of claim.
 Contact us to discuss your options.